MicrosoftDocs/power-platform/power-platform/admin/managed-environment-sharing-limits.md

 To learn more about **Editor** and **Viewer** permissions on Microsoft 365 Copilot agents and custom agents, go to [Copilot Studio security and governance](/microsoft-copilot-studio/security-and-governance).

-If a user tries to share a agent when sharing with viewers is turned off, the user is informed, as shown below.
+If a user tries to share an agent when sharing with viewers is turned off, the user is informed, as shown below.

 :::image type="content" source="media/share-this-copilot-error.png" alt-text="Screenshot of a message when copilot doesn't respect sharing rule.":::

 ## Enforcement of sharing rules
 Sharing rules are enforced when users try to share an app or agent.
-This won't impact any existing users who already have access to the app or agent prior to the application of the sharing rules.
+This doesn't impact any existing users who already have access to the app or agent prior to the application of the sharing rules.
 However, if an app or agent is out of compliance after rules are set, only unsharing is allowed until the app or agent is compliant with the new rules.

 After sharing rules are set in the Power Platform admin center, it may take up to an hour for them to start getting enforced.

-Sharing rules in Dataverse for Teams environments do not impact sharing to a team when you select **Publish to Teams**.
+Sharing rules in Dataverse for Teams environments don't impact sharing to a team when you select **Publish to Teams**.
 However, when a user attempts to share with individuals or groups in a team, other than the one bound to the environment, the sharing limits are enforced.

 ## Use PowerShell to set sharing limits